nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_fhir_examples_3.md

 tags: [design,structured]
 sidebar: accessrecord_structured_sidebar
 permalink: accessrecord_structured_development_fhir_examples_3.html
-summary: "Acess Record Structured FHIR examples"
+summary: "Access Record Structured FHIR examples"
 ---

+## Overview ##

+Example of a call to return the following items from a patient's structured record:

+- Allergies

-## Example request ##
+## Request payload ##

-Example of request to `$getstructuredrecord` operation with `includeAllergies` set, and `includeEndedAllergies` set to false.
+Note: The `includeResolvedAllergies` parameter has explicitly been set to `false`.

 ```json
 {